-On the other hand, are you creating a gift gimme monster and a child who thinks they have to have a lot of gifts to be happy?
-Does over-giving diminish the meaning of the gift, create an expectation to over indulge and inadvertently teach them that they have to have a lot to be happy?
-At the least, does putting the focus on gift giving take away from the true meaning of Christmas?
+To be honest, I’m torn.
+On one hand, I think, “let kids be kids.
+Have fun!
+Give gifts!
+Don’t over think it!”
+If I want to shower them with presents, do so!
+They love it and it brings joy seeing their eyes light up!
+On the other hand, am I creating a gift gimme monster and a child who thinks they have to have a lot of gifts to be happy?
+Does over-giving diminish the meaning of the gift, create an expectation to overindulge and inadvertently teach them that they have to have a lot to be happy?
+At a minimum, does putting the focus on gifts take away from the true meaning of Christmas?

 Place emphasis on the real meaning

-If you decide to stay with traditional gift giving you should set a Christmas budget.
+If you decide to stay with the traditional gift giving you should set a Christmas budget.
 Determine how much you will spend on each kid.
 For some Christmas budgeting tips- check out this site: https://www.laurengreutman.com/why-my-kids-get-only-3-gifts-during-christmas/

 Values-Based Christmas Traditions